 Christie came on as Rock Recovery’s first paid staff member in April 2013.
 Prior to assuming the role of Executive Director, she volunteered with the organization for almost three years, served as Board President for a two-year term, and acted as Director of Development and Community Programs.
 Christie worked for Habitat for Humanity’s seventh largest U.S. affiliate in North Carolina and as a consultant with PwC in Washington, D.C. prior to coming on staff.
 Having gone through recovery herself, Christie understands the depth of emotional, physical and spiritual support needed to recover and is passionate about spreading the message that freedom from disordered eating is possible.
-Christie recently fell in love with spin classes and in her spare time she enjoys traveling, ballet, activities with her church and visiting her family in Florida.
+Christie lives with her husband Ryan in Washington, DC and enjoys traveling, ballet, activities with her church and visiting her family in Florida.

 Erin joined the Rock Recovery team as its first chaplain in the fall of 2015.
 She is a priest in the Anglican Church in North America and has previously served in parish ministry and hospital chaplaincy.
 Having known many people affected by disordered eating, Erin is grateful to get to support Rock Recovery’s clients, helping them to know the freedom that God’s love and grace offers them.
 Erin grew up in Georgia and attended college and divinity school in Boston.
 Nine years into living in the DC area, she’s convinced she’s found the best of both worlds.
 In addition to working with Rock Recovery, Erin is a speaker and retreat leader and is training to be a spiritual director.
 In her free time, she loves to read, cook, hike, and spend as much time as possible in Arizona with her nieces and nephew.

 Kristyn Y. Brier – Manager of Development & Community Events